 THE FUNERAL of Bro.
-Newson Cromwell will be solemnized at his late residence, near Logsborough, on the third Sunday, (16th) of April, by the

-Concord Lodge, No. 58.
-A Sermon will be delivered on the occa sion by Elder Wm.
+Newsom Cromwell will be solemnized at his ate residence, near Logsborough, on the third Sunday, (16th) of April, by the Concord Lodge, No. 58.
+A Sermon will be delivered on the occasion by Elder Wm.
 Hyman.
-The Frater-nity generally are respectfully invited to

-T C. Hearn, Sec March 27, 1837.
+The Frater-nity generally are respectfully invited to attend.
+By order, T C. Hearn, Sec.
+March 27, 1837.

-State of North Carolina,
+State of North Carolina.
 EDGECOMBE COUNTY.

 Superior Court of Equity.
-MARCH TERM, 1837.

-Batts and others, ?
-Petition for sale ex parte, sof real Estate.

-DURSUANT to a decree of said Cour in the above case, I shall offer for sale to the highest bidder, on the premises, on Monday the 1st day of May next,

-A Tract of Land,

-Of which the late William Batts died seiz ed and possessed, situate lying and being on Fishing Creek, in said county, and adjoining the lands of Wilkinson Mabry.
-Solomon T. Braddy, and Joshua Lawrence, and containing by actual survey
+MARCH TERM, 1837. of real Estate.
+John Batts and others, ¿ Petition for sale URSUANT to a decree of said Court in the above case, I shall offer for sale to the highest bidder, on the premises, on Monday the 1st day of May next, A Tract of Land, Of which the late William Batts died seiz ed and possessed, situate lying and being on Fishing Creek, in said county, and adjoining the lands of Wilkinson Mabry Solomon T. Braddy, and Joshua Lawrence, and containing by actual survey 207 Acres.

-207 Acres

-The terms of sale will be seventy-five dollars cash, and a credit of twelve months for the balance of the purchase money, the purchaser giving bond with good security, bearing interest from date, for the payment thereof.

-I NORFLEET, C.M.E.
+The terms of sale will be seventy-five dollars cash, and a credit of twelve months for the balance of the purchase money, the purchaser giving bond with good security, bearing interest from date, I NORFLEET, C.M.E.
 March 29th, 1837.
 Price adv \$2 50.
+WLOLESALE GROCERY.